-As part of my package for a graduate program in global relations and business I had to write about an event that triggered an interest in global business.
-I thought it might be interesting to share parts of that essay since I frequently get asked how I got started and most assumed it came from working in Search Marketing.
+As part of my package for a graduate program in global relations and business, I had to write about an event that triggered an interest in global business.
+I thought it might be interesting to share parts of that essay since I frequently get asked how I got started in global market.

-My 20+ year global business career was triggered by a chance encounter with ethnocentric arrogance that pivoted a young Marine into a consulting career helping companies understand the unique needs and wants of customers and how they can successfully reach them using the internet.
+My 30+ year global business career was triggered by an encounter with ethnocentric arrogance that pivoted a young Marine into a consulting career, helping companies understand customers’ unique needs and wants and how they can successfully reach them using the internet.

-This epiphany occurred at the Winchester Bar in Hiroshima, Japan in 1983.
-While enjoying Japanese whiskey, with my fellow Jarhead Gene, two engineers from Ford Motor Company got a bit loud voicing frustration with the Japanese engineers that wanted to completely change their cars for the Japan market.
+While enjoying Japanese whiskey at the Winchester bar in Hiroshima Japan in 1983 with my fellow Jarhead Gene, two engineers from Ford Motor Company got a bit loud, voicing frustration with the Japanese engineers they were working with that wanted to completely change their cars for the Japanese market.

-Ultimately, the conversation netted out that they did not care about local conditions.
-The cars sold well in America so why change them for Japan.
-This post is not meant to be a thesis as to why Ford and other American companies have failed in Japan but to give context as to why I was confused by their determination to not change the cars.
+Ultimately, the conversation revealed that they did not care about local conditions or the preferences of Japanese car owners.
+In their narrow view, the cars sold well in America, so why must we change them for Japan?
+This post is not meant to be a thesis as to why Ford and other American companies have historically failed in Japan but to give context as to why I was confused by their determination not to change the cars.

-First the Japanese drive on the left side of the road like the British.
-This means a left had steering wheel puts on you the opposite side of the road.
-With the exception of freeways and major cities the road are tiny and enforce larger vehicle wins rules for right-away.
-These narrow roads and few places to park mean you need a smaller car.
-On top of that, the car is one of the few “personality extensions” and there are many nuances to that from colors, to features and of course a place to put your shoes.
+First, the Japanese drive on the left side of the road like the British.
+This means a left-side steering wheel puts you on the opposite side of the car to the road.
+Would Americans buy Japanese cars with right-hand drive?
+Except for freeways and major cities, the roads are tiny and Japan has “larger vehicle wins rules” for right-away.
+These narrow roads and few parking places mean you need a smaller car.
+My Toyota Celica, technically a small car, was a challenge to drive in many places in Japan.
+On top of that, the car is one of the few “personality extensions,” there are many nuances to that, from colors to features and, of course, a place to put your shoes.

 In 1995, my premise of the Internet was validated with $21 million in online orders from Japan after the Kobe earthquake.
-The resulting press generated over 100 requests from multinational companies not wanting preparedness supplies, but wanting to replicate our success of using the Internet to enter Japan.
+The resulting press generated over 100 requests from multinational companies not wanting preparedness supplies but wanting to replicate our success of using the Internet to enter Japan and other overseas markets.